mufasa1611/cody/README.md

 - I used the code for the transitions with my buttons from [W3Schools.com](https://www.w3schools.com/css/css3_transitions.asp)
 - I used the tutorial from [W3Schools.com](https://www.w3schools.com/cssref/sel_nth-child.php) for my nth address indent.

 ## Acknowledgements

+Big Thanks to:

-- My Mentor Jack Wachira helped and guided me through this project and was a big help with my github issues.
-My facilitator Kay did everything in her power to motivate and support me and provided me with detailed links to the information I needed.
+- My Mentor [Jack Wachira](https://code-institute-room.slack.com/team/U01GBLV8S9L) for his help and guidance through this project, he also was a big help with my github issues.

+- My facilitator [Kay Ci](https://code-institute-room.slack.com/team/U056NU8DZEW) did everything in her power to motivate and support me and provided me with detailed links to the information I needed.